 Child day-care center.

-163-24.
+§ 163-24.
 Special exceptions.

 Special exceptions permitted by the Zoning Hearing Board include the following:

 A. A community or major garage and parking area, provided that the Board determines that the proposed location is such that the use will not be detrimental to the general welfare of adjacent businesses and that the addition of the proposed use will not overly congest abutting streets.